mathieudutour/medium-to-own-blog/README.md

 Head over [here](./docs/README.md) to find a few guides to help you editing the content of you newly created blog.

+## Contributing

+Any idea on how to make the process easier or how to improve the generated blog?
+[Open a new issue](https://github.com/mathieudutour/medium-to-own-blog/issues/new)!
+We need all the help we can get to make this project awesome!

 ## Technical stack

 This project is only possible thanks to the awesomeness of the following projects: